Lutyens' Delhi: Notable residents

-The official residence of the Prime Minister of India is at 7, Lok Kalyan Marg; the road, designed off-limits to civilians and ordinary traffic, spans a complex of five bungalows, spread over 12 acres.
-The former Prime Minister Manmohan Singh also resided in the LBZ.
-He was allotted a Type VIII bungalow at 3 Motilal Nehru Marg (formerly known as York Road), which was previously occupied by the Chief Minister of Delhi, Sheila Dikshit, on 27 February 2014 by Kamal Nath, the Union Minister of Urban Development, on account of his being a Rajya Sabha MP from Assam.
-Sonia Gandhi and Rahul Gandhi are some of the other prominent politicians who lived at 10, Janpath.
-Former prime ministers who are not Members of Parliament are not entitled to a government bungalow; however, Atal Bihari Vajpayee, another former Prime Minister who did not serve as a constituent of either houses of the Indian Parliament, resided in a bungalow on Krishna Menon Marg from 2005 until his death in 2018.
+The official residence of the Prime Minister of India is at 7, Race Course Road, a complex of five bungalows, spread over 12 acres.
+The former Prime Minister Manmohan Singh also resided there.
+He was allotted a Type VIII bungalow, on 3 Motilal Nehru Marg (formerly known as York Road), previously occupied by Delhi chief minister Sheila Dikshit, on 27 February 2014 by Kamal Nath Minister of Urban Development, on account of his being a Rajya Sabha MP from Assam.
+Sonia Gandhi and Rahul Gandhi are some of the other politicians who lived at 10, Janpath.
+Former Prime Ministers who are not members of Parliament (MPs) are not entitled to a government bungalow, however, Atal Bihari Vajpayee, another former Prime Minister and not a Member of any house, used to reside in a bungalow on Krishna Menon Marg from 2005 until his death in 2018.

-Notable businessmen include Laxmi N Mittal, KP Singh, Sunil Mittal, C. K. Birla, Shashi Ruia, Ravi Ruia, Analjit Singh, Vijay Shekhar Sharma and Atul Punj.
+Notable businessmen include Laxmi N Mittal, KP Singh, Sunil Mittal, C. K. Birla, Shashi and Ravi Ruia, Analjit Singh and Vijay Shekhar Sharma.